Right-handed neutrino pair production via second-generation leptoquarks: Introduction

-However, even the TeV-scale RHNs are not easy to produce at the LHC (see Ref.~\cite{Banerjee:2015gca} for the prospect study of RHNs at $e^+e^-$ colliders).
-Since they are singlet under the SM gauge group, they interact very feebly with the SM fields through their small overlaps with the left-handed neutrinos.
-RHNs can be produced through the decay of another particle like $W^\prime$~\cite{Keung:1983uu,ThomasArun:2021rwf}, $Z^\prime$~\cite{Ekstedt:2016wyi,Choudhury:2020cpm,Deka:2021koh,Arun:2022ecj}, etc. Since LHC is a hadron collider, RHNs can also be produced copiously through some intermediate new particle that couples with the strong sector.
-In this paper, we consider an intermediary that fits naturally in this picture, namely, the leptoquark (LQ).
-LQs are hypothetical coloured scalar or vector bosons with both baryon and lepton numbers.
-As a result, they can act as connectors between the baryon and lepton sectors.
-They appear in various beyond-the-SM theories like Pati-Salam~\cite{Pati:1974yy}, Grand Unified Theories~\cite{Georgi:1974sy}, different composite theories~\cite{Schrempp:1984nj}, or the $R$-parity-violating Supersymmetry~\cite{Barbier:2004ez}, etc. Nowadays, they have become popular in the literature for explaining various experimental anomalies, like the ones seen in $R_{D^{(*)}}$, $(g-2)_\mu$, $W$-mass, etc.~\cite{Mandal:2018kau,Aydemir:2019ynb,Bhaskar:2021pml,Bhaskar:2022vgk}.
-The phenomenology of LQs and discovery prospects for different colliders can be found in Refs.~\cite{Dey:2017ede,Bandyopadhyay:2018syt,Chandak:2019iwj,Padhan:2019dcp,Bhaskar:2020gkk,Ghosh:2022vpb}.
+There are other mechanisms to generate the masses---like the inverse seesaw mechanism (ISM)~\cite{Mohapatra:1986aw,Mohapatra:1986bd}---where the RHNs can be within the reach of the LHC.
+But, even the TeV-scale RHNs are not easy to produce at the LHC (see Ref.~\cite{Banerjee:2015gca} for the prospect study of RHNs at $e^+e^-$ colliders).
+Since they are singlet under the SM gauge group, they interact feebly with the SM fields through their small overlaps with the left-handed neutrinos generated after the electroweak symmetry breaking.
+RHNs can be produced through the decay of another particle like $W^\prime$~\cite{Keung:1983uu,ThomasArun:2021rwf}, $Z^\prime$~\cite{Ekstedt:2016wyi,Choudhury:2020cpm,Deka:2021koh,Arun:2022ecj}, etc. Since the LHC is a hadron collider, RHNs can also be produced through an intermediary that connects with the strong sector.
+In this paper, we consider one that fits naturally in this picture, namely, the leptoquark (LQ).